GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![haptic feedback snap of pins](/docs/images/buildguide/haptic_snap.jpg)

 You can also use a screw and a nut to stabilize the module further.
-But this step isn't necessary.
+But this step is optional.

 ![haptic feedback solder](/docs/images/buildguide/haptic_solder.jpg)